 We are artists, scholars and educators committed to the study and creation of theatrical adaptations of Spanish Golden Age texts.

-Paula Rodríguez is a writer, translator, artistic director and producer.
-Her most recent projects include The Other Solos Shakespeare, a series of YouTube monologues celebrating migrants and AURIC, a gig theatre show fusing classical poetry and contemporary music.
+Paula Rodríguez is an actor writer, translator, artistic director and producer.
+Her most recent projects include The Other Solos Shakespeare, a series of YouTube monologues celebrating migrants and AURIC, fusing classical poetry and contemporary music.
 In 2015 Paula co-founded Teatro Inverso, a company specializing in reinventing the plays from the Spanish Golden Age for modern audiences, touring in the USA, Latin America, and Europe.
 She is the creator and artistic director of OUR NEW GOLD.

 Our New Gold Contributors